plum-css/plum/_docs/layouts.md

 navigation: true
 ---

-Layouts provide a top-level structure for your site and are defined on a global and/or by-page basis.
+Layouts provide a top-level structure and/or grid for your applications modules and units.

 {% mermaid %}
 graph LR;